Planting Bare-Root Trees

 Your bare-root tree will arrive in the winter it will be bagged and dormant.
-Provided it is kept moist, cool and out of direct sun it will last up to two weeks in the specially designed bag.
+Provided it is kept in a cold and dry place and out of direct sun it will last up to six weeks in their bags.

 When it is time to plant the tree:

-Cell grown trees are even easier, they will arrive wrapped, or boxed and should be kept moist.
+Cell grown trees will arrive wrapped, or boxed and should be kept moist.

 Unless conditions are extremely dry there should be enough moisture in the soil so additional watering should not be necessary.
 On dry sites or in particularly dry weather it would be advisable to water the trees but this is only necessary for the first few weeks.

 A small amount of fertiliser can be applied.
 1kg bag feeds 100 trees.

 Remember that too much can be just as much of a problem as too little.

 Until your trees are properly established it is essential to keep them as weed free as possible.
 Vegetation around your tree will compete for water and nutrients as well as blocking light and physically damaging the young tree.
 Weeds can be controlled using herbicide, removed by hand or by using mulch or mats around the base of the tree.
 Typically we would recommend controlling weeds within 1m of the newly planted tree, at least until the root system is established and the height of the tree is above competing vegetation.